EducationalTestingService/skll/doc/tutorial.rst

 on our GitHub page and put ``train.csv`` and ``test.csv`` in ``examples``.

 The provided script, :download:`make_titanic_example_data.py <../examples/make_titanic_example_data.py>`,
-will create split the training and test data files from Kaggle up into groups of related features and store them in ``dev``, ``test``, ``train``, and ``train+dev`` subdirectories.
+will split the training and test data files from Kaggle up into groups of related features and store them in ``dev``, ``test``, ``train``, and ``train+dev`` subdirectories.
 The development set that gets created by the script is 20% of the data that was in the original training set, and ``train``